dinkzilla/mdl-ext/src/color-themes/readme.md

 $mdlext-light-color-primary-light:    #9E9E9E; // Fallback color.
 Set to color-primary if fallback is not needed
 $mdlext-light-color-primary-contrast: #F5F5F5;
 $mdlext-light-color-accent:           #FFEB3B;
+$mdlext-light-color-accent-light:     #FFEB3B; // Fallback color.
+Set to color-primary if fallback is not needed
 $mdlext-light-color-accent-contrast:  #FFFFFF;
 ```